-7. In a recent report from the Insurance Institute for Highway Safety (IIHS), Farmer, Wells, and Lund examined automobile insurance claims to determine the rates of neck injuries in rear end crashes for vehicles with the improved geometric fit of head restraints (reduced backset and increased head restraint height). ^{4/} Their data indicate that these improved head restraints are reducing the risk of whiplash injury.
+7. In a recent report from the Insurance Institute for Highway Safety (IIHS), Farmer, Wells, and Lund examined automobile insurance claims to determine the rates of neck injuries in rear end crashes for vehicles with the improved geometric fit of head restraints (reduced backset and increased head restraint height).
+4/ Their data indicate that these improved head restraints are reducing the risk of whiplash injury.
 Specifically, there was an 18 per cent reduction in injury claims.
-Similarly, United States of America computer generated models have shown that the reduction of the backset and an increase in the height of the head restraint reduces the level of neck loading and relative head-to-torso motion that may be related to the incidence of whiplash injuries. ^{5/}
+Similarly, United States of America computer generated models have shown that the reduction of the backset and an increase in the height of the head restraint reduces the level of neck loading and relative head-to-torso motion that may be related to the incidence of whiplash injuries.
+5/

 8. With respect to impact speeds, research and injury rate data indicate that whiplash may occur as a result of head and neck movements insufficient to cause hyperextension.
-Staged low speed impacts indicate that mild whiplash symptoms can occur without a person's head exceeding the normal range of motion.
-This means that our previous focus on preventing neck
+Staged low speed impacts indicate that mild whiplash symptoms can occur without a person's head

-$[\]frac{2}{2}$ Jakobsson et al., "Analysis of Head and Neck Responses in Rear End Impacts - A New Human-Like Model".
+2/ Jakobsson et al., "Analysis of Head and Neck Responses in Rear End Impacts - A New Human-Like Model".
 Volvo Car Corporation Safety Report (1994).

-$[\]frac{3}{2}$ Olsson et al., An In-depth Study of Neck Injuries in Rear-end Collisions.
+3/ Olsson et al., An In-depth Study of Neck Injuries in Rear-end Collisions.
 International IRCOBI Conference, pp 269-280 (1990).

-^{4/}Farmer, Charles, Wells, JoAnn, Lund, Adrian, "Effects of Head Restraint and Seat Redesign on Neck Injury Risk in Rear -End Crashes", Insurance Institute For Highway Safety, October 2002.
+4/ Farmer, Charles, Wells, JoAnn, Lund, Adrian, "Effects of Head Restraint and Seat Redesign on Neck Injury Risk in Rear -End Crashes", Insurance Institute For Highway Safety, October 2002.

-$[\]frac{5}{2}$ "Effect of Head Restraint Position on Neck Injury in Rear Impact", World Congress of Whiplash-Associated Disorders (1999), Vancouver, British Columbia.
+^{5/ &}quot;Effect of Head Restraint Position on Neck Injury in Rear Impact", World Congress of Whiplash-Associated Disorders (1999), Vancouver, British Columbia.

-hyperextension is insufficient to adequately protect all rear impact victims from risks of whiplash injuries.
+exceeding the normal range of motion.
+This means that our previous focus on preventing neck hyperextension is insufficient to adequately protect all rear impact victims from risks of whiplash injuries.
 Instead, to effectively prevent whiplash, the head restraint must control smaller amounts of rapid head and neck movement relative to the torso.